arangodb/docs/3.11/indexing-geo.md

   RETURN x
 ```

-This will return the documents with a GeoJSON value that is located in
+This returns the documents with a GeoJSON value that is located in
 the specified search annulus.

 The first parameter can be a GeoJSON object or a coordinate array in